apache/nuttx/arch/README.txt

     This port does not support interrupts or a real timer (and hence no round robin scheduler)  Otherwise, it is complete.

-arch/c5471
+arch/arm
+    This directory holds common ARM architectures.
+At present, this includes the following subdirectories:

+    arch/arm/include and arch/arm/common
+        Common ARM logic.

+    arch/arm/include/c5471 and arch/arm/src/c5471
         TI TMS320C5471 (also called TMS320DM180 or just C5471).
         NuttX operates on the ARM7 of this dual core processor.
 This port complete, verified, and included in the NuttX release 0.1.1.

-arch/dm320
+    arch/arm/include/dm320 and arch/arm/src/dm320
         TI TMS320DM320 (also called just DM320).
         NuttX operates on the ARM9EJS of this dual core processor.
 This port complete, verified, and included in the NuttX release 0.2.1.

 arch/m68322
     A work in progress.

 arch/pjrc-8051
     8051 Microcontroller.
 This port is not quite ready for prime time.

+The following architecture directories are deprecated.
+They have been replaced by the logic in arm/arm and will deleted when arch/arm is fully verified.

+arch/c5471
+    Replaced with arch/arm/include/c5471 and arch/arm/src/c5471

+arch/dm320
+    Replaced with arch/arm/include/dm320 and arch/arm/src/dm320

 Other ports for the for the TI TMS320DM270 and for MIPS are in various states of progress